-- The traditional definition of an “event” was any action that you would like to track other than a page view (click, impression, form submit, error, etc).
-When you created events in the past, you typically added three dimensions to describe the event: “category”, “action” and “label” to specify how it should appear in the “Top Events” report.
-Then, you passed any other context about the event to pass you could choose to use the “value” parameter or any custom dimensions/metrics you would like.
+The traditional definition of an “event” was any action that you would like to track other than a page view.
+This often included clicks, impressions, form submits, errors, etc. When you created events in the past, you typically added three dimensions to describe the event: “category”, “action” and “label”.
+If you had additional context about the event to pass you could choose to use the “value” parameter or add custom dimensions/metrics.

 The new definition of an “event” is more broad: “...any distinct action occurring at a distinct time associated with a user” (source).
 To provide further context to the event, the concept of a generic “category”, “action”, and “label” has been replaced by an event name and a list of key-value pairs called “parameters”.
 On the web, every time you fire an event to GA4 you are telling the browser to send data to Google Analytics (mobile apps send events in batches, but the concept is the same).

 There is no page view hit in GA4, because the concept of a "hit type" has been removed.
-All data is collected with events (and multiple events may be included in a hit), and so to track a page view you need to create an event and give it the name “page_view”.
+All data is collected with events (and multiple events may be included in a hit), and so to track a page view you need to create an event and give it the name "page_view".
 The page title, URL and other dimensions are set as parameters.

-Also, the “Top Events” report has been replaced with the “All Events” report in GA4, and the first thing you’ll notice about this report is that events cannot be grouped.
+Also, the “Top Events” report has been replaced with the “Configure > Events” report in GA4, and the first thing you’ll notice about this report is that events cannot be grouped.
 If you click on the event, you will be taken to a special report with details about that specific event.